AriannaHeartbell/AHKNUARIN702001_2023S1/README.md

 - final accuracy: 96.48%(d5+d6 ensemble)

 ## Limitation
-- Due to frequent disconnection or session closure by Colab, I am unable to utilize multiprocessing during ensemble test(indicated by the 'num_workers' variable in the ensemble test code) or high model numbers for ensemble.
+- Due to frequent disconnection, session closure, and process kill by Colab, I am unable to utilize multiprocessing during ensemble test(indicated by the 'num_workers' variable in the ensemble test code) or high model numbers for ensemble.
 - As a result of the limited GPU usage time provided by Colab and disconnection issue, I am unable to run a high number of epochs continuously
 - I utilized both Colab Plus and Colab Free due to the limited GPU usage time.
 As a result, the runtime environment may not have been consistent throughout the entire process.